What is the difference between independent and restricted financial advice?

 Do you offer evening or weekend appointments?

-Our office hours are aligned with those of the financial institutions with which we deal, which are 9am to 5pm, Monday to Friday.
-We also firmly believe that our staff are entitled to some rest!
+Our office hours are aligned with those of the financial institutions with which we deal, which are 8:45am to 5pm Monday to Thursday.
+As of recently, we have changed our Friday hours to 8:45am to 12:45pm.
+We firmly believe that our staff are entitled to some rest!

 Is parking available at your office?